Aias/barnsworthburning/src/writing/about.md

 This is the personal website,
 design / development portfolio, and [commonplace book](https://en.wikipedia.org/wiki/Commonplace_book) of Nick Trombley.

 I am currently living in Tokyo, and available for hire: full-time, remote, or freelance work is welcome, in that preferred order.

 <a href="/files/trombley_resume_2019.pdf" target="_blank">Before this</a>, I worked for about six years at <a href="https://www.epic.com" target="_blank">Epic</a>,
-a health IT / EMR software company in Verona, Wisconsin.
+an EMR / EHR / health IT company in America's Dairyland.
-We did not create <a href="https://www.epicgames.com/fortnite/home" target="_blank">Fortnite</a>.
 My first job involved database administration, systems monitoring, report writing,